tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 Notes:
 * This is the shortest possible encoded presentation of syntax of almost all programming languages
 * In CS, there are only three fundamental operations from which every other is consisted of:
-  1. CRUD (create, read, update, delete) a value from a memory location
+  1. CRUD (create, read, update, delete) a value from/to a memory location
-  2. evaluate a numerical formula and
+  2. computation of a numerical operation and
-  3. control program flow (basically conditional branching and jumping, as the sequential flow is implicit)
+  3. control program flow (sequential as default, conditional branching and jumping)
-* In the context of programming languages the CRUD operations are:
+* In the context of programming languages:
   * 'create' is the declarations of ID (variables/constants)
-  * 'read' is the return or derefencing of a value
+  * 'read' is the return of a value from memory, call of a function or substitution of a literal
   * 'update' is the assignment operation
-  * 'delete' is the garbage collection (either manual or automatic), which is ommited in the syntax
+  * 'delete' is the manual or automatic freeing of memeory, which is ommited in the syntax
+  * 'eval' is the computation of a numerical operation
+  * 'control' is program flow control
+* Also, in PLs:
+  * 'eval' and 'read' constitute expressions
+  * 'update' and 'control' constitute statements

-* The programming paradigms use different set of operations:
+* The programming paradigms use different sets of operations:
   * imperative PLs use all of the five
   * pure functional PLs use only the 'create', 'read' and 'eval' and discard (or implement indirectly? - explanation needed) 'update' and 'control'
   * logic PLs use only 'create' and discard everything else (which becomes the language translator's job)